 Use-Cases of this Tutorial

-- You are trying to make sure that code is dealing only with valid numbers, and not over other types such as string, boolean etc
+- Preventing error cases by making sure that code is dealing only with valid numbers, and not over other types such as string, boolean etc.

 While dealing with mathematical calculations we need to make sure that the variable in question is actually a number.
 For this we can convert the variable into a number.

 A value can be converted to a number using the global Number() method.
 This method accepts a value of any type as parameter and converts it to a number following a set of rules.
 If it cannot be converted to a number, it returns NaN which basically means "not a number".

 If undefined is passed as parameter, Number() returns NaN.